JMendes1995/py_heideltime/README.md

 docker pull liaad/py_heideltime
 ```

+This will retrieve the image from the following repository: https://hub.docker.com/r/liaad/py_heideltime

 #### Run Image
 On your docker machine run the following to launch the image:
 ``` bash